Healthy Grocery List (Includes template)

-Perhaps you have found yourself in the middle of the aisles of a grocery store, not knowing which foods to choose and which to avoid.
-Faced with such indecision, the danger is that you end up buying the ones that do you the most damage.
+Maybe you've found yourself in the middle of the aisles of a grocery store, not knowing which foods to choose and which to avoid.
+Faced with such indecision, the danger is that you end up buying the ones that hurt you the most.
 Do you know how to avoid confusion and bad choices?
-Carrying a healthy grocery list.
+Keeping a healthy grocery list.

 Following a healthy and balanced diet depends on two factors: the first is the power of decision and it begins in the shopping cart, where you test your eating habits, both good and bad.

-The other factor is time: buying in a hurry makes you take the first thing you see, often influenced by hunger, fatigue, advertising and even the arrangement of products on the shelves...
-Keep reading so that it doesn't keep happening to you.
+The other factor is time: buying in a hurry makes you grab the first thing you see, often influenced by hunger, fatigue, advertising and even the arrangement of the products on the shelves...
+Keep reading so it doesn't continue to happen to you.

 It is a mistake to go to the supermarket without a healthy grocery list .
 Because when you don't plan, you buy on impulse and end up filling your cart or basket with foods that you don't need or that are ultra-processed and unhealthy.